Bōgutsuki Karate: History

 In 1927, The Karate Study Group of Tokyo Imperial University devised its own armoured karate system and began to practice sport Karate.

 The group was headed by Hideo Bō (坊秀男, Bō Hideo), (Note: Would later become the chairman of Wadokai and a Japanese finance minister.) but Funakoshi, who was the Karate instructor at that time, became furious and the situation developed to a point where he resigned as the instructor of the University of Tokyo in 1945.
 The reasons of Funakoshi's forbidding use of Karate for fighting is unknown.
-According to early high school colleagues Hironori Otsuka (Wadō-ryū) and Yasuhiro Konishi (Shindō jinen-ryū), while teaching Karate, Funakoshi taught 15 Kata and didn't appear to know much about Kumite.
+According to early high school colleagues Hironori Otsuka (Wadō-ryū) and Yasuhiro Konishi (Shindō jinen-ryū), while teaching Karate, Funakoshi taught 15 kata and did not appear to know much about Kumite.